 Save & Automate Campaign ReportsDid you know that you can schedule weekly (or daily) Facebook campaign reports to be delivered to your inbox for free?
 Once you’ve created a report in the Facebook Ads Manager, you can save the report and have it delivered to you periodically.
-To do that, click on the Report icon next to your Account name.
-(It’s quite hidden, but take a look at the screenshot below):
+To do that, click on the Report tab to the right of your “breakdown” tab.

-If you’re using AdEspresso to manage your Facebook ad campaigns, you can see additional campaign reporting as well as your A/B test results.
+If you’re using AdEspresso to manage your Facebook ad campaigns, you can see additional campaign reporting as well as your A/B test results very easily.

 Whenever you’re running a Facebook ads experiment, AdEspresso’s automated Facebook ads reporting will let you know which variation is performing better.
 This feature could potentially end up saving you a great amount of time.

-- Revenue Performances: A great conversion-focused report to analyze your spend and revenue generated across campaigns!
+- Revenue Performances: A conversion-focused report to analyze your spend and revenue generated across campaigns.

-You can build reports out of specific Facebook Ad campaigns or quickly select all campaigns with a specific tag or within a given advertising account!
+You can build reports out of specific Facebook Ad campaigns or quickly select all campaigns with a specific tag, or report on a single ad account!

 Your report templates just saved you some time on reporting, way to go!

-Moving Forward With Facebook AdvertisingAlright, we did our best not to overwhelm you with too much new information.
-However, everything we discussed in this Facebook Advertising Guide for Beginners is really important for your first campaign’s success.
+Moving Forward With Facebook AdvertisingAlright, we did our best not to overwhelm you with too much new information without sacrificing on ensuring you have a complete basic understanding how Facebook ads work.
+Everything we discussed in this Facebook Advertising Guide for Beginners is really important for your first campaign’s success.